tonilopezrosell/understandingsuicide/README.md

 All data has been downloaded, grouped and saved in the [Data](https://github.com/tonilopezrosell/understandingsuicide/tree/master/Data) folder of this repository.

-To execute the code it is necessary to download the [understandingsuicide Github repository] (https://github.com/tonilopezrosell/understandingsuicide).
+To execute the code it is necessary to download the [understandingsuicide Github repository](https://github.com/tonilopezrosell/understandingsuicide).
 This contains all the necessary directory structure and data files.

 ## CODE DESCRIPTION